cocos-creator/docs-3d-deprecated/en/physics/physics-material.md

 newPmtl.restitution = 0.1;
 ```

-## Application
+## Application of materials

-At present, the physics material is set in units of collision bodies, and each `Collider` has a `material` property (when not set, `Collider` will refer to the default physics material in the physics system).
+The physics material is set in units of collision bodies, and each `Collider` has a `material` property (when not set, `Collider` will refer to the default physics material in the physics system).
 The application to `Collider` is also divided into editor operation and code operation.

 To operate in the editor, just drag the resource into the `cc.PhysicMaterial` property box, as shown in the following figure: